-How about an EC for that district?
+How about an EC_for that district?
 HUY has passed his Class A exam.
 EYI is having a lot of fun on 28 Mc.
 AFO has written in for emergency net set-up.
 VP5EM, at Kingston, writes he still is waiting for their impounded equipment to be released by the government.
 D. E. Yong at the PAA station in Piarco, ZQC, writes a very interesting account of the hams in the Caribbean.
-CNZ was in Piarco as code instructor for PAA training twenty-five English operators, EPZ is a mechanic at Piarco.
-KG is operator at Atchinson.
-FQZ is operator at St. Lucia.
+CNZ was in Piarco as code instructor for PAA training twenty-five English operators.
+EPZ is a mechanic at Piarco.
 KG and FQZ are twin brothers and radio operators for PAA.
-"DY" at ZQC works HWO and radio operators for TAR.
-DI at 200 works IWO regularly on the circuits with WMDU.
+"DY" at ZQC works HWO regularly on the circuits with WMDU.
 The operator in charge of ZQC is VP4TR, and "BG" is VP4TF.
 HXL is very active on 28 Mc.
 IE is trying to get some peanut power on 28 Mc.
 The first message-handling report was received from BYF with a nice report of 22 out as OBS and 7 received.
-GVC, our SEC, reports: BGL QSOs VKs on 25 watts 28 Mc. and QN worked St. Pete; IIX has twentyseven "furnines" to his credit.
+GVC, our SEC, reports: BGL QSOs VKs on 25 watts 28 Mc. and QN worked St. Pete; IIX has twentyseven "furriners" to his credit.
 HGO is a close second.
 SQFN now is IJV.
 QN is lining up as OO.
 GIY is getting ready for OES.
 Let's have reports on the first of the month.
 73. Merf.